St. Louis County Public Health & Human Services

 Jim Skoog, 218-725-5240, email@example.com

 In case of any emergency event, listen to your local radio or television station for advice on appropriate actions for you and your family.
-For more information go the northeast Minnesota website, www.NEMNBePrepared.net or contact your nearest St. Louis County Public Health office in Ely, Duluth, Hibbing or Virginia.
+For more information go the Northeast Minnesota regional website at www.NEMNBePrepared.net or contact your nearest St. Louis County Public Health office in Ely, Duluth, Hibbing or Virginia for the "Be Prepared" fact sheet.